HefnySco/andruav_ap_wiki/source/de-dev-building-code.rst

-.. _de_dev-building-code:
+.. _de-dev-building-code:

 =========================
 Building DroneEngage Code
 =========================

 If you want to build binaries form sourcecode in order to make it compatible with your linux platform you need to follow the following steps.
 In this scenario we will use RPI-4 with Bullseye image.
-However you can use any version, or you can even compile it using the same steps on your linux laptop or VM.
+However you can use any version including RPI-5 and Bookworm, or you can even compile it using the same steps on your linux laptop or VM.

 Preparing prerequisites
 -----------------------

+The following steps assume that you know how to install a raspberry-pi and have a raspberry-pi board up and running and accessible using SSH.

 .. code-block:: bash